ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 ### MIME types
 {: #fun-external-data-interface-MIME-types}

-The following IANA MIME types are supported for the content type (`Content-Type`) of an {{site.data.keyword.codeengineshort}} function request or response.
+The following IANA MIME types are supported for the content-type of an {{site.data.keyword.codeengineshort}} function request or response.
 Options are supported, but not included in this list:

 * JSON type: `application/json; ...`
 * Binary types: